Mage4564/RushilR_BSE_Portfolio/index.md

 [![Milestone 2 Video](https://res.cloudinary.com/marcomontalbano/image/upload/v1628289614/video_to_markdown/images/youtube--0PfWPwV4eSk-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=0PfWPwV4eSk "Milestone 2 Video")-->
 # Second Milestone

+Picture of Arduino Contraption
+<html>
+<img src="PXL_20230619_211753634.MP.jpg">
+</html>
+Milestone II Video:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vNwp13OvMRc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I reached my second milestone today!
 This milestone was marked by the completion of a couple of steps that are crucial to the development of a smartwatch, as well as some auxiliary features.
 Firstly, I developed a multiscreen capability within the watch, enabling the user to switch screens with the push of a button.
 This functionality enabled me to add a home screen to my watch, which included items necessary for a watch, such as date and time.
 To test this I created a simple Arduino Infared detection machine.
 I have added a video of this functionality working below, as well as a picture of the arduino contraption.
 Finally, I added an auxiliary feature which I believe is awesome with watches, a built-in TV Remote.
 In the next milestone, I want to add a step counter, as it is a feature I enjoyed with my old FitBit.

-Picture of Arduino Contraption
-<html>
-<img src="PXL_20230619_211753634.MP.jpg">
-</html>
-Milestone II Video:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vNwp13OvMRc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 # First Milestone

-I have reached my first milestone!
-This milestone involved the creation of my first ever screen on the smartwatch, a simple stopwatch.
-Before reaching this milestone, I had to set up the M5Stick Plus with an ESP32 Pico Kit installed.
-I first had to burn the ESP32 Pico, which enabled me to connect it to the wifi and the UIFlow Interface.
-This allowed me to code the stopwatch.
-In this stopwatch, we have three functions: Restart, Start, and Stop.
-Through the different types of button presses, I was able to code all of those three functions to one singular button on the Stick C. First, a singular press either Starts/Stops it depending on if the stopwatch is currently counting or not.
-Secondly, a longer press restarts the stopwatch to 0.
-Overall, I am proud of how far I have come in terms of being knowledgeable about how to code the M5Stick

 Milestone I Video:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CIY-Y0Lh2Yk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>